 Abstract

-Study was conducted on Lekam Rural Municipality of Dracula district in support of AKC Darchula on 2023 to study about the status of production and marketing of bee honey with in the area with the aim to diagnose loss caused by irregular rainfall pattern.
-Total sample of 80 units were collected from all total 6 wards within the study Municipality.
-The maximum B/C ratio was found to be 8.35 and minimum was found to be 1.9.
-The major problem in the production was identified to be irregular pattern of rain.
-90% of the hive in the study area were modern whereas 10% of the total hive were traditional.
-The production trend was increasing till 2022 but decreased by 3092 kg in 2023.
-Total of 45% of farms were registered.
-Through the overall study the mean reason for the declination of honey production was due to irregular rainfall pattern which was disturbing honeybee to feed on Diploknema flower nectar.
-The major source of honey is Chuiri (Diploknema butaracea) and the flowering season for it is Sep-Oct.
-The rain falls in 2022 and 2023 was elongated till last of October, which decreased the collection of honey by bees.
-Floral primordial starts to fall at mid of October which couldn't be used by bees in honey.
-The major problem faced in production is rain.
-The change in the rainfall pattern extended till the mid of October is adversely affecting the bee honey production.
+In 2023 in Lekam Rural Municipality of Dracula District in support of AKC Dracula, we conducted a study to determine an impact of irregular rainfall pattern on the honey production and its marketing.
+A total of 80 sample units from 6 wards were collected from the studied area.
+The maximum B/C ratio was 8.35 and minimum was 1.9.
+We identified irregular rain pattern as a major problem in the production.
+Ninety percent of the hives in the study area were modern, whereas ten percent of the total hives were traditional.
+The production trend was increasing until 2022, than decreased by 3092 kg in 2023.
+A total of 45% of farms participated in this study.
+This research showed that the main reason for the honey production decline could be attributed to the irregular rainfall pattern which was interfering with honeybees’ activity and feeding on Chuiri (Diploknema butaracea) flower nectar, which is the major source of honey.
+The flowering season for chuiri is September-October.
+The rain falls in 2022 and 2023 were extended until the end of October, which interfered with honeybee activity resulting in decreased honey production.

 Keywords: Bee honey, Diploknema, Chuiri, Rainfall, Production, Marketing